rmoehn/cartpole/interruptibility/se_abstract.md

 repeatedly.
 My goal was to take this theoretical result and find out what happens in practice.
-For that I ran Sarsa(λ) and Q-learning in the cart-pole environment and observed how their behaviour changes when they get interrupted everytime the cart moves more than $1.0$ units to the right.
+For that I ran Sarsa(λ) and Q-learning in the cart-pole environment and observed how their behaviour changes when they get interrupted every time the cart moves more than $1.0$ units to the right.
 Whereas previously I thought I could conclude that interruptions noticeably influence the behaviour of Sarsa(λ) and Q-learning, this time I ended up with more questions than answers.